(U.S.) Memorial Day Office Closing

 Scholarship, service, leadership, personal excellence, and friendship/sisterhood.

-We’ve been doing this since our founding in 1870, when women accounted for only .007 percent of college students.
-In establishing Kappa Alpha Theta, our founders created a women’s fraternity in which they could learn, grow, and be part of something larger than themselves.
+In establishing Kappa Alpha Theta in 1870, our founders created a women’s fraternity in which they could learn, grow, and be part of something larger than themselves.
+Explore Theta's history through its founders, notable Theta members, college chapters, virtual exhibits, and other resources.

 In her later years, Bettie Locke Hamilton, one of our founders, wrote, “We realized somehow that we weren’t going to college just for ourselves, but for all the girls who would follow after us, if we could just win out.”